Table of Contents

 To keep your company afloat, it helps to plan and prepare.
 Among the steps to take before starting your business: studying the market, estimating your expenses, and creating a sound business plan.
 Adopting an appropriate invoicing schedule is crucial.
 You’ll want to understand what net 30 is and how it helps both you and your customers.

 Another way to help your business survive is through proper financial management.
 You need to carefully track your revenue and expenses to stay on a path to profitability and sustainability.
 You should also understand the taxes you’ll have to pay.
-For example, employers must file and pay quarterly federal tax returns using IRS Form 941, which tracks income taxes, Social Security tax, or Medicare tax withheld from employee’s paychecks.
+For example, employers must file and pay quarterly federal tax returns using IRS Form 941, which tracks income taxes, Social Security tax, and Medicare tax withheld from employee’s paychecks.

 The Takeaway